rtedwards/spotify-data-visualizations/README.md

 - [x] Exploratory data analysis
 - [x] Build an intuition for audio features by listening to songs through embedded Spotify player
 - [x] Use K-Means clustering to find clusters
-- [ ] Create playlists based on found clusters and save them to my profile
+- [x] Create playlists based on found clusters and save them to my profile
+- [ ] Find clusters within cluster to find subgenres
 - [ ] Use another clustering method that works with mixed data type -- continuous and categorical data